RCS (Rich Communication Services)

 RCS messaging stands for Rich Communication Services, and is a communication protocol that lets users send messages with rich multimedia experiences and advanced functionality.

-Real-time feedback like read receipts and typing notifications let you know when your message has been looked at and when you’re about to get a response.
-Rich dynamic content such as video, images, and links can all be added, creating a more engaging, branded experience.
+RCS chat features including real-time feedback like read receipts and typing notifications let you know when your message has been looked at and when you’re about to get a response.
+Rich dynamic content such as video, images, and links can all be added with RC messaging, creating a more engaging, branded experience.
 Quick response buttons create a fast, error-free way for your customers to respond to specific situations.

 A history of RCS messaging